Financial Planning Program—Classroom and Online

 As concern for financial security has grown, individuals have increasingly turned to trained financial planners to help them make informed decisions in the face of an overwhelming—and at times confusing—wealth of financial information.

 The Financial Planning Program at Boston University's Center for Professional Education is one of the nation's most established and successful programs.
 For more than twenty-five years, the Financial Planning Program has introduced a variety of financial strategies and products, while providing a strong foundation in financial planning.
 The flexibility of the program and the industry expertise of our faculty ensure that you gain knowledge in all relevant areas of interest.
-Graduates receive a Boston University certificate in Financial Planning, and are well prepared to excel on the examinations leading to CERTIFIED FINANCIAL PLANNER™ certification.
+Graduates receive a Boston University certificate in Financial Planning, and are well prepared to excel on the examination leading to CERTIFIED FINANCIAL PLANNER™ certification.

 - Introduction to Financial Planning